 An understanding of the organisational structures and processes required to engage students in learning.

-St Peter Claver has a large Inclusive Education team that includes a Head of Inclusive Education, Learning Support Teachers, skilled School Officers and Guidance Counsellors.
+St Peter Claver College has a large Inclusive Education team that includes a Curriculum Leader - Inclusive Education, Learning Support Teachers, skilled School Officers and Guidance Counsellors.
 Each professional has key partnership and case management responsibilities.
-Their roles determine support for teachers, parents, consultants and other professionals by fostering a culture that enhances educational outcomes for all students.
+Their roles determine support for teachers, parents, carers, consultants and other professionals by fostering a culture that enhances educational outcomes for all students.

 Effective educational programs and services currently in place include: